shichao-an/notes/docs/gopl/ch8.md

 In general, it's hard to know how many goroutines are working on our behalf at any given moment.
 Moreover, when a goroutine receives a value from the `abort` channel, it consumes that value so that other goroutines won't see it.
 For cancellation, what we need is a reliable mechanism to *broadcast* an event over a channel so that many goroutines can see it as it occurs and can later see that it has occurred.

-Recall that after a channel has been closed and drained of all sent values, subsequent receive operations proceed immediately, yielding zero values.
-We can exploit this to create a broadcast mechanism: don't send a value on the channel, close it.
+Recall that after a channel has been closed and drained of all sent values, subsequent receive operations proceed immediately, yielding zero values. <u>We can exploit this to create a broadcast mechanism: don't send a value on the channel, *close* it.</u>

 We can add cancellation to the `du` program from the previous section with a few simple changes.